bxdoan/bxdoan/README.md

 <div align="center">

-> Life is not measured by the number of breaths we take, but by the moments that take our breath away.
+> Who decides limits?
+And based on what?
+You said you worked hard?
+Well, maybe you need to work a little harder.
+Is that really the limit of your strength?
+Could you of tomorrow beat you today?
+Instead of giving in, move forward.

-> — Maya Angelou —
+> — Saitama —

 </div>